PetterTech/blog/content/posts/2013-10-23-powercli-locate-a-mac-address-in-vcenter.md

 (Courtesy of this page: <a href="http://www.virtu-al.net/2009/07/07/powercli-more-one-liner-power/" target="_blank" rel="noopener">http://www.virtu-al.net/2009/07/07/powercli-more-one-liner-power/</a> )

 Thats really great, and you can easily extend the one-liner to include more data if you like.
-But for someone who isn&#8217;t comfortable with using PowerCLI yet, it can seem a bit terrifying.
+But for someone who isn't comfortable with using PowerCLI yet, it can seem a bit terrifying.
 Therefore I usually create functions for long one-liners like this one.

 A basic function doing the same thing can look something like this: